 Adjust your work style

-I’ve seen lots of recommendations for developing good time management skills.
+I’ve seen lots of recommendations for developing good time management skill, which can improve employee productivity.

 Time boxing, for example, can provide structure for those of us who primarily work on tasks that require long periods of concentration.